Trisna22/FBI-wanted-list/README.md

 # FBI-wanted-list
-I found a API from the FBI, where you can see the list of people they are searching for.
+I found an API from the FBI, where you can see the list of people they are searching for.
 I tought it was cool if I created a tool that interacts with this API.
 We can search for names and prices on people's head.

 ## How it works
 The API receives a few objects: 'total','items','page'.
 Here the total object gives the count of